 Held January 26 through February 4, 2007, NOIR CITY 5 saw more than 11,000 people attending the ten-day series at the Castro Theatre, establishing a new box office milestone for the festival.
 Go here to view NOIR CITY 5 photo and media coverage.

-Surround yourself in a miasma of social media darkness: join us on Facebook, Tumblr and Twitter for a complete immersion in the world of film noir through film stills, posters, film clips, brilliant insights, and more.
+Join us on Facebook, BlueSky, Tumblr, Instagram, and X/Twitter for a complete immersion in the world of film noir through film stills, posters, film clips, brilliant insights, and more.
+Maybe you'll meet a dangerous stranger along the way.

 For access to the best writing on noir available today, and to enjoy one of the most cutting-edge interactive multimedia cinema publications in the world, subscribe to NOIR CITY Magazine.
 Start by: